Vision-LLMs Can Fool Themselves with Self-Generated Typographic Attacks: Typographic Attacks against Large Vision Language Models

+Prior work on Typographic Attacks has been limited to the vision language model CLIP \cite{azuma2023defense}.
+However, recently, the field has made rapid progress on a new class of vision-language models: Large Vision Language Models \cite{liu2023llava,zhu2023minigpt,dai2023instructblip,yang2023dawn} which rely on a Large Language Model.
+This property enables an impressive conversational ability which expands the pool of potential model users.
+However, typographic attacks against these models remain understudied.
+Therefore, in this work, seek to address this problem by developing an experimental setup to test the susceptibility vision language models to typographic attacks that generalize to LVLMs.
+Therefore, inspired by recent work on evaluating LVLM(s) \cite{fu2023mme,xu2023lvlm}, we propose the following setup.

 Assume we are given a set of typographic attack algorithms $a \in A$, each takes in a pair of image-target, \ie $(x, y)$, and produces the deceiving target-image pair $(\hat{x}, \hat{y})$.
 To compare the impact of the typographic attacks on LVLM(s), we confront the LVLM with each algorithm set of manipulated images and ask it to choose the correct answer $y$ among the set of choices $C$ comprised of the deceiving classes produced by each algorithm as well as the ground truth $y$, \ie $C = \{y\} \cup \{a(x, y)\} \quad \forall a \in A$.
 For example, if the image is labeled with $Jeep$ and two algorithms result in attacks that contain $Audi$ and $Fiat$, then we instruct the model to choose between $\{Jeep, Audi, Fiat\}$.
 We shuffle the ordering of each option in the question prompt to avoid model bias to any answer order.

-Refer to Appendix \ref{sec-apdx:eval_question} for details on the question prompt.
+More formally, assuming $C$ is the set of classes that the typographic attack algorithm produces, and $y$ is the image ground truth, then we pose the LVLM with the following question: